 The upper and lower ends are conical and reach 5 mm to 10 mm diameter at the narrow ends.
 Handling is facilitated by two rings at the upper end.
 For drawing samples, the apparatus is first closed at the top with thumb or a stopper and lowered till a desired depth is reached.
 It is then opened for a short time to admit the material at the desired depth and finally closed and withdrawn.

-All dimensions in milliliters
+All dimensions in millilitres.

 Fig. 2 Sampling Tube